kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 The core controllers and resources are constant (beyond replicating specific controllers), see [the full kustomize build here](https://github.com/kubeflow/manifests?tab=readme-ov-file#install-with-a-single-command).

-#### Describe how the project defines Service Level Objectives (SLOs) and Service Level Indicators (SLIs).
+#### Describe how the project defines Service Level Objectives (SLOs) and Service Level Indicators (SLIs)

 Kubeflow currently doesn’t provide the SLOs and SLIs, however we follow [the Kubernetes SLOs](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/slos.md)

-#### Describe any operations that will increase in time covered by existing SLIs/SLOs.
+#### Describe any operations that will increase in time covered by existing SLIs/SLOs

 As above.

-#### Describe the increase in resource usage in any components as a result of enabling this project, to include CPU, Memory, Storage, Throughput.
+#### Describe the increase in resource usage in any components as a result of enabling this project, to include CPU, Memory, Storage, Throughput

 Resources requirements for Kubeflow projects [are set here](https://github.com/kubeflow/manifests/pull/3091#issuecomment-3016609243).

-#### Describe which conditions enabling / using this project would result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)
+#### Describe which conditions enabling / using this project would result in resource exhaustion of some node resources

 There are some specific issues for each project, we should list some of them (e.g. pipelines controller can have open file handler issues).
 Since many workloads are GPU-intensive, Kubernetes platform admins need to ensure that nodes have enough capacity to run AI workloads with Kubeflow projects.

-#### Describe the load testing that has been performed on the project and the results.
+#### Describe the load testing that has been performed on the project and the results

 Some intensive load testing has been performed by Kubeflow users, for example some LLM foundation models have been trained using Kubeflow Trainer across a few hundreds GPUs.
 At KubeCon some users share their experience of running more than 10,000 GPUs with Kubeflow Training Operator.

-#### Describe the recommended limits of users, requests, system resources, etc. and how they were obtained.
+#### Describe the recommended limits of users, requests, system resources, etc. and how they were obtained

 Users on the order of hundreds are known to work.
 Scaling beyond hundreds of users may require an increase in the requests/limits replicas of some deployments, or scaling dependencies like databases.

-#### Describe which resilience pattern the project uses and how, including the circuit breaker pattern.
+#### Describe which resilience pattern the project uses and how, including the circuit breaker pattern

 Kubeflow uses the Kubernetes resilience pattern to manage controllers with HA.
 If one replica fails, another part of the control plane takes responsibility to orchestrate workloads.

 ### Observability Requirements

 #### Describe the signals the project is using or producing, including logs, metrics, profiles and traces.
-Please include supported formats, recommended configurations and data storage.
+Please include supported formats, recommended configurations and data storage

 Kubeflow controllers expose Prometheus metrics to report workload status.
 Controllers also expose logs and status for platform admins to ensure stability.

-#### Describe how the project captures audit logging.
+#### Describe how the project captures audit logging

 Platform admins can leverage [Kubernetes audit](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) for Kubeflow projects.

-#### Describe any dashboards the project uses or implements as well as any dashboard requirements.
+#### Describe any dashboards the project uses or implements as well as any dashboard requirements

 [Kubeflow Dashboard requirements](https://www.kubeflow.org/docs/components/central-dash/overview/).

-#### Describe how the project surfaces project resource requirements for adopters to monitor cloud and infrastructure costs, e.g. FinOps That must happen on the Kubernetes namespace level.
+#### Describe how the project surfaces project resource requirements for adopters to monitor cloud and infrastructure costs, e.g. FinOps That must happen on the Kubernetes namespace level

 Users are recommended to use third-party tools like Kubecost to measure cloud and infrastructure cost of running Kubeflow projects.